RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 Imaging with the KryoFlux GUI
 -----------------------------

 1. Open the **kryoflux-ui.jar – Shortcut** on the desktop.

+2. After setting up the KryoFlux hardware, insert the floppy disk into the drive.

 2. \ For each image you create, you must change the output file.
 In order to so, go to **File > Settings**. and navigate to the **Output** tab.
 Enter the directory the image will be in.
 Make sure **Logs** is checked.